davidbliu/mesos-docker-orchestrator/README.md

 mesos-docker orchestration tool

 ## Setting up a mesos cluster
-* chef?
+* fabric files included for getting up and running with a mesos cluster
- * set zookeeper
+* what it will do:
- * set up mesos master(s) with marathon
+* how to do it:
- * set up mesos slave(s) with docker and deimos
+ * place amazon key, secret, path to keypair, and master public ip in fabfile.py
-* current method
+ * launch ec2 instances. name master node "mesos-master" and slave nodes "mesos-slave"
- * on ubuntu 14.04 instance, manually execute commands listed in master-setup.txt for setting up master
+ * __fab master_env master_main__ to install and run mesos, marathon, etcd, subscriber on master
- * on ubuntu 14.04 instances, manually execute commands listed in slave-setup.txt for setting up slave
+ * __fab slave_env slave_main__ to install and run mesos, deimos on slaves

 ## Setting up etcd service discovery
 Service discovery is implemented with __etcd__ and uses an event __subscriber__ to marathon to maintain status of containers.